u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/barcode/setup/software.rst

 =============================
-Activate the Barcodes in Odoo
+Activate the Barcodes in Thrive Bureau ERP
 =============================

 .. _inventory/barcode/software: